Personal Property (Vehicle) Tax

-Billing upon Registration: Upon registering vehicles newly purchased or newly moved into the City, staff will mail a bill for the local registration fee, residential parking permit (if applicable), and any personal property taxes that may be due as of the billing.
+Billing upon Registration: Upon registering vehicles newly purchased or newly moved into the City, staff will mail a bill for the residential parking permit (if applicable) and any personal property taxes that may be due as of the billing.
 Bills mailed upon registration must be paid within 30 days.

 - If the vehicle is registered between January 1 and September 5, personal property taxes for the current calendar year are due October 5.
 (If any prior year taxes are due, they must be paid within 30 days.)
-The local registration fee and parking permit fee are due within 30 days.
+The parking permit fee is due within 30 days.
 If a late filing penalty has been applied, all taxes and fees must be paid before a parking permit will be issued.

-- If the vehicle is registered between September 6 and December 31, both current year and any prior year personal property taxes, the local registration fee, and the parking permit fee are due within 30 days.
-(The owners of vehicles registered at this time that were moved in or purchased between December 16 and December 31 will owe no current year taxes and will be billed for the local registration fee and parking permit fee only.)
+- If the vehicle is registered between September 6 and December 31, both current year and any prior year personal property taxes and the parking permit fee are due within 30 days.
+(The owners of vehicles registered at this time that were moved in or purchased between December 16 and December 31 will owe no current year taxes and will be billed for the parking permit fee only.)

-NOTE: Any vehicle owner who does not receive the bill by mail must contact Personal Property Tax at 703.746.34800 or the Treasury Division at 703.746.4800.
+NOTE: Any vehicle owner who does not receive the bill by mail must contact the Finance Department at 703.746.4800.
 Failure to receive the bill will not relieve the vehicle owner of the obligation to file and pay taxes by the due date.

 Payments (by check or money order) for personal property tax, local registration fee, and residential parking permits may be mailed with the bill stub to: